amidaware/trmm-docs/docs/functions/scripting.md

 # Scripting

-Tactical RMM supports uploading existing scripts or adding new scripts right in the dashboard.
-Languages supported are:
+Tactical RMM supports uploading existing scripts or creating new scripts from within the web interface.

+Windows agent languages supported:
 - Powershell
 - Windows Batch
 - Python

+Linux/Mac languages supported:
+- Any language that is installed on the remote machine (use a shebang at the top of the script to set the interpreter)

 ## Adding Scripts